Leadwerks/Documentation/3drotation.md

 Quaternions are a more advanced definition of rotation that don't have the ambiguity of Euler angles.
 Quaternions use four numbers, x, y, z, and w, to define a rotation.
 They aren't very human-friendly, but you don't need to understand what the actual numbers mean.

 Any time you set an entity's rotation using Euler angles, Leadwerks will calculate and store the correponding quaternion rotation.
+You can retrieve the entity rotation as a quaternion using the [Entity:GetQuaternion](Entity_GetQuaternion.md) method.

 The [Entity:Turn](Entity_Turn.md) method will use the interally stored quaternion to apply rotation to the entity's current rotation, always producing a correct result: